Jiannan-Liu/nCoVSegNet/README.md

   The results will be saved to `./Results`.

-- Evaluate the result maps:
+- Evaluate the segmentation maps:

-  You can evaluate the result maps using the tool in `./utils/evaluation.py`.
+  You can evaluate the segmentation maps using the tool in `./utils/evaluation.py`.

 ## Citation